ucll-programming/course-material/exercises/arithmetic/assignment-triple.en.md

 Write a function `triple(x)` that, given a number `x`, returns the triple of this value.
 The code should be *added* to `student.py`: leave the code from previous exercises alone.

-Note that  is represented by the symbol `*` in Python (as it is in most other programming languages.)
+Note that multiplication is represented by the symbol `*` in Python (as it is in most other programming languages.)
 :::

 To help you understand better what's expected from you, exercises will often show some usage examples.